 The cooking time will vary depending on what kind of frozen shrimp you have.
 If you have peeled shrimp, you don’t need to thaw before boiling.
 Simply boil the shrimp for one minute longer than the time indicated in the recipes.

 If your shrimp are whole, we advise that you thaw them first, peel and clean them, then cook according to the recipes.

 Thawing shrimp quickly is easy.
 First, you need a large bowl of cold water.

 Transfer your frozen shrimp to a resealable ziplock bag and submerge that bag in the cold water.
 You can cover the bowl with something to make sure that the entire bag is in the water.
 This method will thaw shrimp in 20-30 minutes.

 If you put the shrimp directly into the cold water it will take even less time; about 10-15 minutes to be thawed completely.

-There are some common questions that come up when thinking about shrimp cocktail.
+There are some common questions that come up when thinking about shrimp cocktails.
 Here are just a few to help you on your way:

 1. Is Shrimp Cocktail Raw?